-These books about compassionate eating and living inspire and promote ways to transform our food and lifestyle decisions to be more compassionate to animals and the environment.
+These books about compassionate eating and living inspire and promote ways to transform our food and lifestyle decisions to be more compassionate to animals, the environment and ourselves.

 By Will Tuttle, Ph.D

 I think The World Peace Diet should be required reading for everyone no matter what your diet preferences are.
 In this powerful and transformative work, Dr. Tuttle argues for a spiritual consciousness about our eating and diet.
 He asks us to question the underlying assumptions of our American culture that is not only devastating and destructive to our external environment, but also to our inner human spirit.
 He talks about the violence and brutality toward animals that is built into our American food system, and the routine mistreatment and abuse toward animals for our food–and sheds light on what this does to us spiritually as people.
 He explains the “reductionist” mentality of Western cultures where we routinely reduce living beings to “things,” to commodities for our pleasure, and the elitism that we maintain toward other species in order to subjugate them.
 He reminds us how all beings, human and animals, have the same inherent interests – not to suffer, not to feel pain, to stay alive and not to die, and to avoid being mistreated, and yet we deny animals all of these inherent and common interests we share with them.